 Katarzyna Szostak has graduated her BSc.
 (Hons) in Electronics and Telecommunication in 2011 at Wroclaw University of Technology, Poland.
-There, she received the first training in micro-and nanofabrication and wrote the thesis on the subject of “Project and realization of concave structures with smooth sidewalls by etching of silicon in anisotropic and isotropic processes”.
-After that, she continued her education on master level studies at the same faculty, in the area of Microsystems, Electronics and Photonics, which she graduated in 2012 with distinction after defending dissertation about glass-to-glass anodic bonding through thin layers of polysilicon.
-During her second-level studies Katarzyna was awarded with 6-month research scholarship from Foundation of Polish Science to support work on novel dose-radiation sensor platform.
+There, she received the first training in micro-and nanofabrication and conducted degree project on “Design and realization of concave structures with smooth sidewalls by etching of silicon in anisotropic and isotropic processes”.
+After that, she continued her education on master level studies at the same faculty, in Microsystems, Electronics and Photonics.
+She graduated in 2012 with distinction after defending a dissertation about glass-to-glass anodic bonding through thin polysilicon layers.
+During her second-level studies, Katarzyna was awarded a 6-month research scholarship from the Foundation of Polish Science to support work on a novel dose-radiation sensor platform.

-Meanwhile Katarzyna has attended several internships in VTT, Finland and IMEC, Belgium where she worked on changing etching behaviour of SOI wafers for a photonic integrated circuits and on graphene-based FET transistors, respectively.
+Meanwhile, Katarzyna has attended several internships in VTT, Finland and IMEC, Belgium, where she worked on changing the etching behaviour of SOI wafers for photonic integrated circuits and on graphene-based FET transistors, respectively.

-In 2013 Katarzyna joined AML Ltd. company in Harwell, UK as a Process Engineer, where her responsibilities focused around various bonding processes for a wide range of materials.
+In 2013 Katarzyna joined AML Ltd. company in Harwell, UK as a Process Engineer, where her responsibilities focused on various bonding processes for a wide range of materials.

-From the late 2013 until April 2015 Katarzyna worked at the Ilmenau University of Technology in Germany as a Research Associate.
-Her tasks were focused around clean-room microfabrication and characterization of novel, miniature spectrometers for air-quality sensing.
+From late 2013 until April 2015, Katarzyna worked at the Ilmenau University of Technology in Germany as a Research Associate.
+Her work was focused on clean-room microfabrication and characterisation of a novel, miniature spectrometers for air-quality sensing.

-Microfabrication of implantable neuroengineering devices, micro-and nanofabrication, MEMS, bonding techniques, neural interfaces.
+Microfabrication of implantable neuroengineering devices, brain-computer interfaces, neurotechnology, micro-and nanofabrication, MEMS, medical devices.